OpenWhere/anansi/README.md

         Iterable<Walk<V,E>> apply( V vertex );
     }

-Clarifying how this generally works ... there is some implementation-specific way of creating Traversers that answer the question "Given V, what is adjacent to it?".
+There is some implementation-specific way of creating Traversers that answer the question "Given V, what is adjacent to it?".
 Using that (or any Traverser created by this library), you can construct more complex Traversers for performing things like a pre-order depth-first traversal.

-Repeating this for emphasis: An adjacency function is a Traverser.
-Give an adjacency function a vertex and it will return an Iterable of (short) Walks to adjacent vertices.
+Repeating this for emphasis: An adjacency function is a Traverser; give it a vertex and it will return an Iterable of (short) Walks to adjacent vertices.
 A depth-first search is also a Traverser; give it a vertex and it will return an Iterable of (non-trivial) Walks to reachable vertices.

 ## Reasoning about options for implementing Walk/Step